-Finding warehouse space, processing orders and returns, and shipping to consumers is often time-consuming.
+Finding warehouse space, processing orders and returns, and shipping to consumers is often time consuming.
 Any setbacks can impede the business’s ability to scale up and meet their customers’ demands.

 Fortunately, Amazon’s FBA service allows business owners to specialize in selling while Amazon handles everything else.
-We’ve identified the ins and outs of FBA’s shipping guidelines, some tips to prep your items for FBA, how to manage your FBA shipments, and why you should consider using an FBA prep service.
+We’ve laid out the ins and outs of FBA’s shipping guidelines, some tips to prep your items for FBA, how to manage your FBA shipments, and why you should consider using an FBA prep service.

-What exactly is Fulfilment by Amazon?
+What is Fulfillment by Amazon?

 How to package items for Amazon FBA

-Here are some tips to help you avoid the most common Amazon FBA prep mistakes we see.
+Here are some tips to help you avoid the most common Amazon FBA prep mistakes we see:

 - Sellers must also label any perishable items with the expiration date on the packaging.